davide5230/Data-Science/README.md

 ---

 ## About Me
-🎓 Graduated in **Computer and Automation Engineering** and **Corporate Legal Practitioner**, with a **Master in Data Science**.
+🎓 Background in Computer & Automation Engineering, Data Science and business/legal studies.
+💻 Focused on building practical solutions using Python, Data Analytics, Machine Learning, AI and Automation.
+🤖 Currently exploring how LLMs, structured data and automation workflows can be combined to solve real business problems.
-💼 Experienced professional working in **Guardia di Finanza** since 2019, with strong skills in leadership, teamwork and problem-solving under high standards.
+💼 Professional experience in the Italian Guardia di Finanza since 2019, developing analytical thinking, responsibility and problem-solving in complex environments.
-💻 Passionate about **data-driven solutions, AI and software development**.

 ---